apache/cordova-docs/www/_posts/2020-07-18-uiwebview-warning.md

 ## Update cordova-ios to version 6.0.0 or newer

-Please update to the latest cordova-ios version to get the best compatibility with recent iOS changes.
+Please update to the latest `cordova-ios` version to get the best compatibility with recent iOS changes.
 As of this writing the current version is 6.1.0.
-Version 6.0.0 of cordova-ios moved `WKWebView` support into cordova-iOS and removed `UIWebView` code.
+Version 6.0.0 of cordova-ios moved `WKWebView` support into `cordova-ios` and removed `UIWebView` code.
 Due to this change, the `cordova-plugin-wkwebview-engine` plugin is obsolete and will not work with this release.
 If you have this plugin installed, it is safe to remove with `cordova plugin remove cordova-plugin-wkwebview-engine`.

 Additionaly, `WKURLSchemeHandler` support has been introduced with this release.
-Using a custom scheme to serve your app content through fixes CORS issues that exist because of the strict security policies that `WKWebView` has applied to the `file` scheme.
+Serving your app content through a custom scheme fixes CORS issues that exist because of the strict security policies that `WKWebView` has applied to the `file` scheme.
 You can easily configure your Cordova project to use a custom scheme by setting the preference options `scheme` and `hostname` in the `config.xml` file.

 ```xml
 <preference name="scheme" value="app" />